floryn08/homeserver-deployment/README.md

 - [x] find a way to replace the hostPath from vault pv.yaml
 - [x] expose kubernetes api some other way to bypass cloudflare challenge in action
 - [x] manage dependencies between argo-cd and vault
-- [ ] add refresh for vault secrets
+- [x] add refresh for vault secrets
-- [ ] install stacker configmaps/secret watcher to restart pods when those change
+- [x] install stacker configmaps/secret watcher to restart pods when those change
+- [x] better documentation
 - [ ] add prometheus/loki and grafana monitoring
+- [ ] use ansible to faster deploy all requirements on a machine?
+- [ ] use tokens from the TokenRequest API or manually created secret-based tokens instead of auto-generated secret-based tokens.
 - [ ] better backup strategy?
 - [ ] better deployment strategy?
-- [ ] better documentation
-- [ ] use ansible to faster deploy all requirements on a machine?
-- [ ] use tokens from the TokenRequest API or manually created secret-based tokens instead of auto-generated secret-based tokens.